Danielbrusik/ProgrammingProjects/README.md

 ## Class Diagram

-# Programming Project #2: Name?
+# Programming Project #2: Hangman
-Descirption of 2nd project in detail
+A hangman game you can play with other people

 ## GUI Image #2:
 ## GUI Image #2: